1202anthonychen1202/Motion-Planner/README.md

 # Motion-Planner
-Motion planner for a differential drive robot
+This project is a motion planner for a differential drive robot made in MATLAB.
+The RRT Algorithm is implemented and improved to provide the robot with a more optimal path.
+The environment contains a start point, end point, and obstacles for the robot to avoid.

 ## Quick Start Guide